Timthom/GeometryFighter/README.md

 * Dependencies Xcode 7.3.1
 * Deployment instruktions

 Download project and run it in Xcode.
-Use either simulater, but prefearably an iOS device for better rendering.
+Use either simulater, but preferably an iOS device for better rendering.

 ### Who do I talk to? ###